harlow/kinesis-consumer/README.md

 __Kinesis connector applications written in Go__

+_Note: Repo is going under refactoring to use a handler func to process batch data.
+The previous stable version of connectors exist at SHA `509f68de89efb74aa8d79a733749208edaf56b4d`_

 Inspired by the [Amazon Kinesis Connector Library][1].
-These components are used for extracting streaming event data into S3, Redshift, DynamoDB, and more.
+This library is used for extracting streaming event data from Kinesis into S3, Redshift, DynamoDB, and more.
 See the [API Docs][2] for package documentation.

 [1]: https://github.com/awslabs/amazon-kinesis-connectors
 [2]: http://godoc.org/github.com/harlow/kinesis-connectors